 - Wearing headphones while riding.
 There is no law saying you can’t do this, but it is rarely a safe idea.
 If you do wear headphones, keep the volume low enough so you can hear traffic.

 - Riding on the sidewalk.
 There’s nothing that says you can’t ride on the sidewalk but it can be dangerous.
 If you choose to ride on any sidewalk, be aware of the pedestrians around you and ride safely.

 Do be aware that, in North Carolina, a bicycle is considered a vehicle.
 If you are ever in doubt as to how to ride your bike in a legal manner, pretend like you are in your car and follow the same laws.

 If you have been injured in a bicycle accident, call our offices.
-Our personal injury attorneys are here to help you.
+Our bicycle accident lawyers are here to help you.
 Call now.